I was born on a cold November night under the light of the full moon.

-Though I had never before made such a request, they almost looked at me as if I had asked for the most outrageous thing in the world.
-I never even got a reason for the no and the attitude.
+They yelled at me for half an hour, although, I never got a reason for the rejection and the attitude towards it.
 I was just told to be home at 7, and that I might as well stay home if these deals weren’t committed to.

 Once, I was half an hour late and they were already making calls to the police station to send a search party to look for me.
 I never broke that rule again.

 By the time I was 15, I had never been outside for later than 7 pm.
 I was to lay in bed at 10:30 and I had stopped questioning it after so many years.

 ‘If I didn’t get my 8-9 hours of sleep, I wouldn’t be ready for the next day,’ was the answer I always received when I dared to ask the question.

 The routine had been like that all my life.
 Even now, as I turned 20, I have no real explanation as to why.

 I had never seen the night sky but always dream about how it would be to bathe in the light of the Moon like I did when I was born, but that dream was almost impossible for me to carry out.

 For 20 years, I have been stuck inside my parent’s house.
 Never been to a party or a sleepover.
 I finally had enough.